When & Where to find us

 Adult Introduction to Climbing

-This one off session teaches you the basics of safety and offers you an introduction to indoor climbing.
-Once the course is completed, and you can demonstrate you are competent with the climbing practices you learnt on the course you can sign yourself up at reception as a registered user for the climbing wall.
+This short course over two sessions teaches you the basics of safety and offers you an introduction to indoor climbing.
+Once the course is completed, and you can demonstrate you are competent with the climbing practices you learnt on the course, you can sign yourself up at reception as a registered user of the climbing wall.
 This would allow you admission to the wall during public sessions.
-The introduction to climbing course can be booked at reception and is included in the all-inclusive High Life membership.
+The introduction to climbing course can be booked at reception and is included in the all-inclusive High life membership.

 “The BMC and MCofS recognises that climbing and mountaineering are activities with a danger of personal injury or death.
 Participants in these activities should be aware of and accept these risks and be responsible for their own actions and involvement.”